To supplement or not to supplement? Beth Cragg on sports nutrition

 Wednesday, 25 July 2018

 Many supplements marketed to body builders, athletes and recreational exercisers promise big gains; some might burn fat and promote muscle growth, others may enhance power and endurance….but where do these claims actually come from?
 Unfortunately, the supplement market is poorly regulated and exploited allowing some products to reach the market that are based on anecdotes, observations and mechanistic hypotheses that have little or no supporting evidence.
-Furthermore, due to the lack of control over labelling regulations, many may also contain undeclared ingredients and contaminants!
+Furthermore, due to the lack of control over labeling regulations, many may also contain undeclared ingredients and contaminants!

 It’s important that we know what we’re buying and be assured its claims to efficacy are evidence based to get the most out of our training and money!